-Continue your exploration of Monteverde and travel to Herradura to embark your ship.
+Continue your exploration of Monteverde and travel to Herradura to embark the ship.

 The abundant wildlife here is most active in the early morning, so you are sure to get an early start.
 Lethargic three-toed sloths can be easy to spot, but it often takes the expert eye of a naturalist to point out monkeys or vividly colored birds as they zip through the forest.
 In the afternoon, explore Costa Rica’s beautiful coast where you’ll find a great spot for a hike or swim.

 Anchor off the remote Osa Peninsula and the environs of Corcovado National Park.
 Your exact landing spot for the day will depend on sea conditions.
-You may swim in waterfall pools, horseback ride on the beach or kayak.
-Trek through the rain forest for a chance to see three species of monkey in one day: howler, spider and squirrel!
+You may swim in waterfall pools, horseback ride on the beach or join a an expedition landing craft cruise.
+Trek through the rain forest for a chance to see three species of monkeys in one day: howler, spider and squirrel!

 Visit Casa Orquideas, a privately owned garden accessible only by boat and special invitation, where you see a profusion of orchids, and look for tanagers, parrots and gaudy toucans.
-Later, explore the forested bay of Golfo Dulce, ideal for kayaking or swimming.
+Later, explore the forested bay of Golfo Dulce, ideal for kayaking, stand up paddle boarding, expedition landing craft cruises and swimming.

 Isla Coiba is one of Panama’s most remote national parks, where you may hike the tropical, moist forest trails.
-The area is also perfect for swimming and snorkeling amid tropical fish.
-Your staff will assist both novice and expert snorkelers alike.
+The area is also perfect for swimming and snorkeling amid tropical fish, and trying stand up paddle boarding.
+Staff will assist both novice and expert snorkelers alike.
 For those preferring a drier clime, your naturalists take underwater footage, which animates your evening gathering in the lounge.

 Explore a cluster of islands in the Gulf of Panama via Zodiac or kayak.
 It’s a wonderful introduction to the region’s varied bird life.
 Observe large numbers of roosting and nesting seabirds: magnificent frigate birds, brown pelicans and Blue-footed Boobies of Galápagos fame.